 The School of Human Ecology offers a Master of Science in Community Health and Nutrition (CHN).
+Pending approval by SACSCOC, courses are anticipated to be offered beginning Fall 2021.
 Coursework in this program is online.
 This program is designed to offer additional professional training for various community health professionals, including those who are already credentialed registered dietitian/nutritionists, educators, nurses, and others interested in nutrition related health information.

 This program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) and includes an experiential learning component, making it appropriate for those students who wish to become registered dietitian/nutritionists.
 If students meet the admission criteria specific to the Future Graduate program listed below, are admitted to the program, and complete the coursework, students are then eligible to sit for the registration exam for dietitians/nutritionists that is offered by the Commission on Dietetic Registration.

 Questions?
 Please fill out our contact form below!